 Eric A. Rose, M.D. was elected Chairman of the Board of Directors on January 25, 2007, and, on March 1, 2007, became the Company's Chief Executive Officer.
 Dr. Rose has served as a director of SIGA since April 19, 2001 and served as Interim Chief Executive Officer of SIGA during April-June 2001.
-Dr. Rose chaired the Department of Health Evidence & Policy at the Mount Sinai School of Medicine from 2008 to 2012, which he now serves as co-chair and professor.
+Dr. Rose chaired the Department of Health Evidence & Policy at the Mount Sinai School of Medicine from 2008 to 2012, which he now serves as professor.
 From 1994 through 2007, Dr. Rose served as Chairman of the Department of Surgery and Surgeon-in-Chief of the Columbia Presbyterian Center of New York Presbyterian Hospital.
-Dr. Rose is a former director of public companies Abiomed, Inc., Nephros, Inc. and Keryx Biopharmaceuticals, Inc..
-He is also a former director of private companies PharmaCore, Inc., TransTech Pharma, Inc. and Nexell Therapeutics Inc, Dr. Rose is a graduate of both Columbia College and Columbia University College of Physicians & Surgeons.
-In addition to his roles at SIGA, Dr. Rose holds a position as Executive Vice President - Life Sciences at MacAndrews & Forbes Holdings Inc. ("MacAndrews Holdings"), an affiliate of a SIGA shareholder.
+Dr. Rose is a graduate of both Columbia College and Columbia University College of Physicians & Surgeons.
+In addition to his roles at SIGA, Dr. Rose holds a position as Executive Vice President - Life Sciences at MacAndrews & Forbes Incorporated, a related party to SIGA.
 In April 2013, he became a director for Mesoblast Inc. where he serves as chair of the scientific and technology committee.
-Dr. Rose's experience and training as a practicing physician and a nationally recognized cardiothoracic surgeon enables him to bring valuable insight to the Board of Directors, including through his understanding of the scientific aspects of our business and the ability to assist in prioritizing opportunities for drug development.
+In 2015, Dr. Rose became a director of Abiomed, Inc. Dr. Rose's experience and training as a practicing physician and a nationally recognized cardiothoracic surgeon enables him to bring valuable insight to the Board of Directors, including his understanding of the scientific aspects of our business and the ability to assist in prioritizing opportunities for drug development.
 In addition, Dr. Rose managed a large research portfolio and an extensive research and education budget at the Columbia Presbyterian Center, giving him a critical perspective on drug discovery and development and the issues facing pharmaceutical and biotechnology companies.

 James J. Antal has served as a director of SIGA since November 2004.
 Mr. Antal has been an active consultant and founding investor in several Southern California based emerging companies since his retirement from Experian, a \$1.6 billion global information services subsidiary of UK-based GUS plc.
 He has served as Chief Financial Advisor to Black Mountain Gold Coffee Co.
 (2003 to 2005), and as Chief Financial Officer of Pathway Data, Inc. (2005 to 2009).
 Mr. Antal joined the board of directors and has served as the chairman of the audit committee for Cleveland Bio Labs, Inc. since its initial public offering in July 2006.
 Mr. Antal was the Chief Financial Officer and Chief Investment Officer from 1996 to 2002 for Experian.
-Prior to the GUS acquisition of Experian (the former TRW Inc. Information Systems and Services businesses), Mr. Antal held various finance positions with TRW from 1978 to 1996, including Senior Vice President of Finance for TRW Information Systems and Services and TRW Inc. and Corporate Director of Financial Reporting and Accounting.
+Prior to the GUS acquisition of Experian (the former TRW Inc. Information Systems and Services businesses), Mr. Antal held various finance positions with TRW from 1978 to 1996, including Senior Vice President of Financial core for TRW Information Systems and Services and TRW Inc. and Corporate Director of Financial Reporting and Accounting.
 He earned his undergraduate degree in accounting from The Ohio State University in 1973, and became a certified public accountant (Ohio) in 1974.
 He engaged in active practice as a CPA with Ernst & Ernst until 1978.
-Mr. Antal has served as a director of First American Real Estate Solutions, an Experian point venture with First American Financial Corp.
+Mr. Antal has served as a director of First American Real Estate Solutions, an Experian joint venture with First American Financial Corp.
 Mr. Antal has many years of valuable business, leadership and management experience that provides him with insight into many aspects of SIGA's business, including an understanding of corporate finance, financial statements, accounting matters and capital markets.
 Mr. Antal also brings financial experience to the Board of Directors through his 32-year career as an entrepreneur, his various financial positions at other public companies and through his service as chairman of the audit committee for Cleveland Bio Labs.